James Martin Gray: Biography

 As Gray continued to prepare himself for the ministry in New York, the Episcopal Church was troubled by a conflict between evangelicals and Tractarians, who wished to emphasize ritualism.
 In 1873, Bishop George D. Cummins resigned from the Episcopal Church and helped found the Reformed Episcopal denomination.
 Gray sided with the seceders.

 Gray was ordained in 1877, and assumed the pastorate of the Church of the Redemption in Brooklyn, New York for one year.
 He spent another year at the Church of the Corner-Stone in Newburgh.
 In 1879, Gray was called to assist an elderly pastor at the small Reformed Episcopal Church in Boston, which prospered after his arrival and grew from a handful of worshipers to a congregation of more than 230.
 The Boston church also managed to establish three additional churches during Gray's pastorate, all of which failed shortly after his departure.

 While in Boston, he also became involved with Adoniram Judson Gordon in the founding of the Boston Bible and Missionary Training School, later Gordon Divinity School, where he was a professor from 1889 to 1904.
-In Boston he married Susan G. Gray, who also served on the faculty.
+In Boston, he married Susan G. Gray, who also served on the faculty.
 During this period, Bates College, Lewiston, Maine, conferred on Gray an honorary doctor of divinity degree.

+From 1901 to 1903, Gray published 104 articles in the Union Gospel News.